iamdevonbutler/mongorules/README.md

 A schema can validate and transform data for `insert`, `update`, and `save` operations.

 Schemas are optional, and are not required for each collection.

+*Note: there will be much talk about array types, arrays in arrays and whatnot; admittedly, this can become overwhelming, and in most cases these data structures are not needed.
+If that's the case, your best bet is to ignore them altogether.*

 ### Supported data structures